The Language of Satire #

 Juvenalian satire is characterized by its bitter and abrasive nature.
 It can be directly contrasted with Horatian satire, which utilizes a much gentler form of ridicule to highlight folly or oddity.
 A Juvenalian satirist is much more likely to see the targets of his satire as evil or actively harmful to society, and to attack them with serious intent to harm their reputation or power.
 While Juvenalian satire often attacks individuals on a personal level, its most common objective is social criticism.

-Juvenal was a poet active in the Roman Republic during the first century CE, best known for his bitter attacks on the public figures and institutions of the Republic, with which he disagreed.
+Juvenal was best known for his bitter attacks on the public figures and institutions of the Republic, with which he disagreed.
 Where his predecessor Horace utilized gentle ridicule and absurdism to point out the flaws and foibles of the Roman society, Juvenal engaged in savage personal attacks.
 He utilized the satirical tools of exaggeration and parody to make his targets appear monstrous or incompetent.
 While he occasionally utilized humor to make his point, Juvenal’s satire had more in common with the invective of a political pundit than the primarily humor-driven form favored by most modern satirists.

 The primary weapons of Juvenalian satire are scorn and ridicule.
 Often, a satirist will exaggerate the words or position of an opponent, or place them in a context that highlights their flaws or self-contradictions.
 A satirical piece may be couched as a straightforward critique or take the form of an extended analogy or narrative.
 Often, characters in a Juvenalian narrative are thinly-veiled representations of public figures or archetypes of existing groups or modes of thought.
 The characters are made to act in such a way that the beliefs or behaviors the satirist wishes to attack are made to appear evil or absurd.